Feb. 27, 2024

 McFee’s other honors include the 2009 James Still Award for Writing About the Appalachian South; 2006 Thomas Wolfe Literary Award from the Western North Carolina Historical Association; 2001 Roanoke-Chowan Award for Poetry, also from the literary and historical association.

 His work also has appeared in the Carolina Alumni Review.
-His cover story about Carolina’s columns, titled “Pillars of Wisdom,” appeared in the September/October 2008 issue, available online to GAA members.
+His cover story about Carolina’s columns, titled “Pillars of Wisdom,” appeared in the September/October 2008 issue, available online to Carolina Alumni members.